Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Simulation and Experimental Results

 which attains its minimum at $(x_d, y_d) = (1, -2)$.
 We remark here that this objective function satisfies the condition required for Theorem 1 (see Remark 1).
 The optional high-pass filter (HPF) is disabled in these simulations to isolate the effect of the proposed control law (i.e., $h=0$).
 The complete set of simulation parameters is provided in Table~\ref{tab:tabsimul}, and identical values are used for both ESC designs to ensure a fair comparison.

 Figure~\ref{fig:simulation_results} illustrates the time histories of $x$ and $y$ as well as the planar trajectory of the unicycle.
 The results clearly demonstrate that the proposed exponentially convergent ESC achieves significantly faster convergence toward the desired equilibrium compared with the traditional ESC method from literature based on first-order Lie bracket design (\cite{durr2013lie}).
 Specifically, for the fourth-order objective function considered, the traditional ESC fails to converge within the 100~s simulation window, whereas the proposed design successfully converges within approximately 20~s.
+Lastly, the proposed exponentially convergent unicycle ESC exhibits a higher radius of oscillation compared to the traditional ESC method.
+This behavior is due to the control law itself requiring a higher amplitude for the perturbation signal input as observed in \cite{grushkovskaya2025extremum,pokhrel2023higher}.
+Techniques to attenuate oscillation such as those in \cite{pokhrel2023control, grushkovskaya2024step, yilmaz2025unbiased} can possibly resolve this issue and can be applied to the exponentially convergent unicycle ESC.
+We also note that attenuation of oscillations in the unicycle-based ESC has been successfully tried in robotic experiments as in \cite{elgohary2025model}.

 These results validate the theoretical predictions derived in Section~III and highlight the capability of the proposed approach to handle higher-order objective functions with markedly improved transient response and convergence speed.